hackingmaterials/atomate/docs/_sources/running_workflows.rst.txt

     # create the Workflow
     wf = wf_bandstructure(struct)

-    # finally, instatiate the LaunchPad and add the workflow to it
+    # finally, instantiate the LaunchPad and add the workflow to it
     lpad = LaunchPad.auto_load() # loads this based on the FireWorks configuration lpad.add_wf(wf)